elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 A good cipher:
 - Has complex functional relationship between the plaintext/key pair and the ciphertext

+> Cannot predict where the change was made or was going to be made (Make it hard for the attacker known the encription)

 ## Block cipher modes of operation
 - Block cipher can encrypt n bit plain text with n as the cipher block size